 Pros

-The warm, sunny weather.
 Overall, the weather in California is mild and warm with an average of 284 glorious sunny days in Los Angeles.
 By contrast, the U.S. has 205 average sunny days.
 California’s Mediterranean climate is one of its main attractions.

 Cons

-In the arid desert areas of mid and lower-east California, temperatures can spike up well past 100°F. Death Valley is on record as the hottest location in the world, with a record-breaking temperature of 134°F. Up north in the Sierra Nevada Mountains, winter lows drop to around 15°F, with plenty of snow.
-Luckily, most of the coastal and metropolitan areas of the state are mild.
-On the coast, the average daily high temperature is around 70°F with coastal fog that usually burns off by midday, while inla
+Most of California enjoys hot, dry summers and mild winters, but more extreme weather can be found in the upper and lower eastern areas of the state.
+In the arid desert areas of mid and lower-east California, temperatures can spike up well past 100°F. Death Valley is the hottest location in the world, with a record-breaking temperature of 134°F. Additionally, up north in the Sierra Nevada Mountains, winter lows drop to around 15°F with plenty of snow.

 California Taxes